 Learner Outcomes

-• Understand building materials used in affordable housing and the implications of their use in a wider environmental and human health context
+• Understand building materials and the implications of their use in a wider environmental and human health context

 • Identify building products that are likely to be healthier options and evaluate them against your own established criteria by identifying the human health and environmental impacts that products can have through the entire life cycle of materials.
 Compare products, assess variables and constraints, and specify materials based on this information

-• Develop design strategies to address the issues that impact materials selection in Affordable Housing to reduce the negative health impacts of materials on human health.
+• Develop design strategies to address the issues that impact materials selection in design practice to reduce the negative health impacts of materials on human health.
 Prioritize human health, utilizing existing tools and resources to integrate critical relationships within the context of the building material ecosystem and larger environmental issues

 Additional Information